PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 and add the reference in `BibTeX format`_.
 The citekey should generally be the surname of the first author (all lower case) followed by a colon and the year.
 A letter should be added after the year when needed to disambiguate multiple references.
-Include the DOI_ the reference has one.
+Include the DOI_ if the reference has one.
 If the reference does not have a DOI_, then include the URL.
 The ISBN or ISSN number should be included for books.
 The ``misc`` field type should be used when citing data sets and software.
 Please follow